CURRENT BOARD OF DIRECTORS

 David A. Miller is Senior Director of Development and Alumni Relations, Institutional Advancement, Temple University, Office of the Dean, College of Health Professions and Social Work.
 He has created an innovative development fund that supports research in the school and has raised more than $2.5 million.
-He previously was Associate Vice President for Develpment at Thomas Edison State College where he increased the number of endowments by 58%.
-He has a Masters of Arts from Villanova University in counseling and has completed several professional develpment programs in fundraising.
+He has a Masters of Arts from Villanova University in counseling and has completed several professional development programs in fundraising.

 Oscar P. Vance, Jr.

 Oscar Vance, Jr. serves as the Founder & President of Vance Community Partners and President of Vance Investigations & Corporate Solutions.
 He has over 48 years of experience in security and criminal justice investigations, with national and international affiliations.
 He retired in 2012 from his former position as Chief Detective for the Montgomery County District Attorney's Office.
 Mr. Vance has Master of Science degree in Criminal Justice Administration from West Chester University and is a graduate of the FBI National Academy 177th class.

 David Weston is active in PASSi's local community, as President of Board for Oak Lane Community Action Association since 2009.
 He oversees 15 board members and 8 committees that serve the quality of life needs of those living in the East Oak Lane community.
 Mr. Weston is a Certified Veterinary Technician and attended Purdue University.